Subscribe Now: 1 Full Year for Only $14.95!

 French Quarter rooms measure 314 square feet.
 Most contain two queen beds, a table and two chairs, a dresser–credenza, a mini-fridge, a coffeemaker, and a vanity outside the bathroom.
-All rooms were refurbished from bow to stern in 2005, resulting in the most attractive and tasteful rooms of any of the Disney Moderate resorts.
-With their cherry headboards, Mardi Gras-pastel bedspreads, cherry-wood credenzas with oak inlays, and dark-blue floral carpet, the rooms are themed but tasteful.
+With their cherry headboards, Mardi Gras–purple coverlets, cherry-wood credenzas, and olive carpet, the rooms are themed but tasteful.
 A privacy curtain separates the dressing area from the rest of the room, allowing three people to get ready at once.
 No rooms have balconies, but ornamental iron-railed accessways on each floor provide a good (though less private) substitute.

 Each Port Orleans French Quarter room is furnished with the following:

 - Two queen beds (some ADA-accessible rooms have 1 king bed)